EpicEricEE/typst-plugins/united/README.md

 The parameters can be passed either as strings or as content in markup or math mode.
 Basic numbers can also be passed as `float`s or `int`s.

 ### Numbers
 A number consists of a main value, and can be accompanied by an uncertainty and an exponent.
-The uncertainty can be passed in different ways, which the following examples show:
+The uncertainty can be typed in different ways, which the following examples show:

 ![Example of numbers](examples/numbers.svg)

 ### Units
 Units can be passed either as words or as shorthand symbols.
-A single unit constists of an optional prefix, the base unit, and an optional postfix (exponent).
-The following examples show how to pass units:
+A single unit consists of an optional prefix, the base unit, and an optional postfix (exponent).
+Custom units can be typed by wrapping them in single quotes.
+The following examples show the different ways of typing units:

 ![Example of units](examples/units.svg)